-We have continued to see strong growth in the underlying portfolio companies, with profits being taken from several holdings over the course of the last year from both Qualifying Investments and non-Qualifying Investments.
-As at 31 October 2019 Octopus AIM and Octopus AIM 2 currently have only 2.8% and 3.3% respectively of their net assets (excluding current assets held for liquidity) invested in companies which are not on a public market.
-We elected to pay out a proportion of the proceeds in dividends and were delighted to offer Shareholders the first special dividend since 2015 of 3.5p (6p including the regular dividend of 2.5p) and 3.9p (6p including the regular dividend of 2.1p) for Octopus

-AIM and Octopus AIM 2 respectively, payable to the Octopus AIM Shareholders on 17 January 2020 and which was paid to the Octopus AIM 2 Shareholders on 7 November 2019.
+In 2019 we continued to see strong growth in many of the underlying portfolio companies, with profits being taken from several holdings over the course of the year from both Qualifying Investments and non-Qualifying Investments.
+We elected to pay out a proportion of the proceeds in dividends and were delighted to offer Shareholders the first special dividend since 2015 of 3.5p (6p including the regular dividend of 2.5p) and 3.9p (6p including the regular dividend of 2.1p) for Octopus AIM and Octopus AIM 2 respectively, which was paid to the Octopus AIM Shareholders on 17 January 2020 and to the Octopus AIM 2 Shareholders on 7 November 2019.
+In the first half of 2020 the arrival of COVID-19 has resulted in a more mixed picture for short term progress of portfolio companies, with some that are involved in medical testing or drugs trials enjoying a direct benefit and others in areas such as retail or hospitality forced to shut down operations and furlough staff during lockdown.
+Overall the portfolios have performed well in 2020 relative to the wider stock market indices, reflecting their higher exposure to sectors such as software and healthcare and relatively low exposure to the high street illustrated in the pie charts below.

-In the twelve months to 31 October 2019 the Companies have completed 10 investments totalling £13.9 million of investments into Qualifying Companies.
+In the twelve months to 31 July 2020 the Companies between them completed 18 investments totalling £16.1 million of investments into Qualifying Companies.
 These span from Sosandar (niche online British fashion brand, offering affordable styles) and Cloudcall (Cloud-based telephony analytics), to Trackwise (specialist products using printed circuit technology) and Ixico (helping biopharma clients with data analytics).
-The Manager believes that Brexit has meant that the number of new companies coming to AIM has been subdued versus previous years and that that this contributed to companies delaying their plans until there is more certainty.
-While this is the case, the Manager continues to see opportunities within the market including some at attractive valuations given the current market backdrop and macroeconomic trends.
+The Manager believes that uncertainty caused by Brexit meant that the number of new companies coming to AIM in 2019 was lower than in previous years as companies delayed their plans until there was more certainty.
+The impact of COVID-19 has been to extend this period of delays to new issues although a need for companies to reassure investors customers and staff that they are robust and well funded has resulted in a marked increase in the number of potential investment opportunities for existing AIM companies in the first half of 2020.
+Against this background the Companies have invested more than £10.5m in qualifying companies in 2020, more than the total invested in 2019.
+The Manager believes that there will continue to be a supply of opportunities within the market including some at attractive valuations given the current market backdrop and macroeconomic trends.